jesus-borja/learning-git/README.md

 We're forced to provide a title for commiting a change.
 The second "-m" is used to provide a better description of what the commit does.

+## git remote

+Until the remote command means that it will be stored somewhere else, but not this computer and it's commonly used to give it a reference to a remote repository on github.

+## git remote add origin `github.url`

+This is the full command that we usually use when we want to connect a local repository to github.

+## git remote -v

+Tells us the connections a local repository has outside of this computer.

+## git push -u origin master

+When we create a local repository and we want to upload it to github we need to tell github where it has to store our commits.
+This command helps us to do exactly that and it's a shortcut so we don't need to tell it every time we make a push.
+Whit this command we save the information to push on the local repo.

 ## git push
 So far all the changes we've done and commited have been made locally, this hasn't modified our repo in github.
 To do so, we use `git push`.
 What it does is tell git to push all the changes we have done locally to the remote server in github.com.